-In Canyon Station Wash, about a mile north of C. O. D. Wash, there are reported to be several small mines, of which the most important seem to be the Baden-Baden.
-King, and Queen mines, said o be owned by Lewis Davidson, of Kingman.
+In Canyon Station Wash, about a mile north of C. O. D. Wash, here are reported to be several small mines, of which the most imortant seem to be the Baden-Baden.
+King, and Queen mines, said a be owned by Lewis Davidson, of Kingman.